globalbrain/sefirot/docs/components/table.md

 ## Disable column resize

-By default. all columns are resizable via the user.
+By default, all columns are resizable via the user.
 You may disable resizing for each column you specify by setting `resizable` option.

 ```ts
 import { useTable } from '@globalbrain/sefirot/lib/composables/Table'